GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

 });
 ```

-Want to see what’s already in your index?
+Want to see what's already in your index?
 Call `index.getAll()` on the service
 worker registration.

 ```js